Woccon language: Revival efforts

 In 2021 the Living Tongues Institute for Endangered Languages assisted the Cape Fear Band of Skarure and Woccon Indians to build a 'Living Dictionary' for Woccon as part of an effort to revive the language.
 However, this group is not state-recognized by North Carolina or federally recognized by the Bureau of Indian Affairs as being descended from the Cape Fear, Tuscarora, or the Waccamaw.
 The group's assertions of lineage have been noted by EBSCO Information Services to be unverified by credible historians or anthropologists.
 The state-recognized Waccamaw Siouan Indians of North Carolina and the Waccamaw Indian People of South Carolina were not included in the Living Dictionary project initiated by the Living Tongues Institute during the process of assembling the revitalization dictionary.

-Since 2023, the state-recognized Waccamaw Siouan have undertaken grassroots efforts to revive the Woccon language, which they identify as the ancestral language of their community.
-In partnership with linguists from the University of North Carolina Wilmington, the tribe has engaged in a reclamation project using John Lawson's colonial-era word list.
+Since 2023, the state-recognized Waccamaw Siouan are undertaking efforts to revive the Woccon language, which they identify as the ancestral language of their community.
+In partnership with linguists from the University of North Carolina Wilmington, they have engaged in a reclamation project using John Lawson's colonial-era word list.
 The project incorporates decolonial methodologies that prioritize Indigenous epistemologies, reject traditional models of scholarly ownership, and center tribal authority over linguistic decisions.
-As part of this initiative, the Waccamaw Siouan have advocated renaming the historic language to “Waccamaw Siouan,” in order to reflect their contemporary identity and attempts to assert historical and cultural continuity.
+As part of this initiative, the Waccamaw have advocated renaming the historic language to “Waccamaw Siouan,” in order to reflect their contemporary identity and attempts to assert historical and cultural continuity.
 The Waccamaw Siouan’s past position has included public proclamations declining to recognize others as tribal entities or descendants of the historic Waccamaw people, including the state-recognized Waccamaw Indian People of South Carolina.
 This stance has contributed to the tribe’s claims of exclusivity over the Woccon language and its revitalization.

 While some scholars, such as John R. Swanton, have historically suggested that Woccon and Waccamaw may refer to the same people or language, this identification remains a matter of scholarly debate.
 The historical record is limited and contains inconsistencies in attribution, terminology, and linguistic content.
 As noted by linguists and researchers involved in the Waccamaw Siouan revival project, the question of whether Woccon directly represents the language of the historic Waccamaw people, as opposed to being a related language, remains academically unresolved.
 As such, the current revival efforts proceed under a framework that emphasizes tribal sovereignty and cultural continuity, even as the linguistic classification of the language remains inconclusive.